 This feels like a century old question, “can I use Google Sheet or Excel as a database?”
-The short answer is unfortunately no. The efforts of storing, transforming, and maintaining a spreadsheet so that it would work just like a database are beyond reasonable.
+The short answer is unfortunately no. Storing, transforming, and maintaining a bunch of spreadsheets can become cumbersome without a database.

 Spreadsheets by definition is a tabular form of application that stores data in a grid of cells.
 The origin of it can date back to the heydays of newspaper.

 When should you use a spreadsheet?
 Spreadsheets are particularly useful for

 You can ask a financial analyst how much they use Excel on daily basis.
 I used to be one of them.
 I spent probably 80% of my time working on a spreadsheet working with individual company’s financial data.
 To build a quick Pro Forma or DCF model, there’s really not a replacement to my knowledge.
 This however changes when you’re dealing with a larger quantify of data.
 If you’re extracting information from more than 1 million rows of data, a spreadsheet becomes much less capable.